hotnAny/hotnAny.github.io/wiki/interaction/li_sugilite.md

 > "[the list] has two options 'Cappuccino' and 'Iced Cappuccino'.
 SUGILITE will first identify 'Cappuccino' as a parameter, and then add 'Iced Cappuccino' to the set as an alternative value for the parameter, allowing the user to order Iced Cappuccino using the same script."

+The NLP aspect:
+> "...
+Learning by Instruction Agent ...
+The LIA uses a Combinatory Cateogrial Grammar (CCG) parser to parse the verbal command."

 ## Take-Away
 * Two important notions: each action is a series of events; users should be able to fork an action.
 It could use a tree representation.